Enter password to view case study

 The decisions that mattered

-Three areas in particular required the most design thinking — search, entity hierarchy, and org creation.
+Four areas in particular required the most design thinking: search, entity details, entity hierarchy, and org creation.
 Each one had significant complexity underneath the surface.

 Principles that shaped the work